ryanv404/otw-program/README.md

 - Stores the level passwords you've uncovered in a local file.
 - Connect to a wargame and start working by simply providing the level name (if password is stored).
-- Mark levels as completed from the command line; setting a password for a level automatically marks it as completed.
+- Mark levels as completed from the command line; setting a password for a level automatically marks the previous level as completed.
 - Display your progress at completing all of the wargames.
 - Uses libssh2 to connect to OTW levels.